eufrezza/OLD/content/authors/admin/_index.md

 highlight_name: true
 ---

 I am a PhD Candidate in Economics at Trinity College Dublin and an Irish Research Council Scholar.
 I am also affiliated with the Trinity Impact Evaluation Unit (TIME).
-My main research interests revolve around Social Norms, Intimate Partner Violence, and Education.
+My fields of research are at the intersection between Gender and Development Economics.
-{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}CV{{< /staticref >}}.
+{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.